 The distribution of the Tufted Titmouse is somewhat spotty and irregular, for reasons that seem elusive.
 In some places, such as in the Sarpy Swamp and at the Tulane Riverside/Coast Guard area at English Turn, they are as common as Carolina Chickadees, and they are often more common in bottomland habitat than their congener.
 But in many other more nearly residential areas, such as City Park, for example, or in New Orleans East, they are almost absent.
-Indeed records from City Park and Lake Vista during the winter of 1984-85 were extraordinary and coincided with an unprecedented invasion of coastal southwest Louisiana.
-There are further recent records from both Audubon and City Parks, including a City Park records on: August 30, 1994 (RDP).
-Titmouse numbers reached a deep minimum in about 1973 (New Orleans CBC data) but have increased since the late 1970's.
-The song is a whistled "peter-peter-peter".
+City Park records are not extraordinary, but certainly are infrequent, and records for Audubon Park or uptown New Orleans are rare.
+Titmouse numbers reached a deep minimum in about 1973 on the New Orleans CBC, but have increased since the late 1970's.
+The song is a whistled "peter-peter".